leszekambro/BICLARE/README.md

 # BICLARE

-This page presents additional companion material for ...
+This page presents additional companion material for the paper titled: "BICLARE: Bio-Inspired Collaborative Lightweight Algorithm for Robust Swarm Exploration".

 ---